-Fred Andrle is a poet, playwright, and journalist.
-His current poetry collection is “What Counts,” (XOXOX Press, Gambier, Ohio, 2012).
-His first collection was “Love Life” (XOXOX, 2008).
-Fred’s poetry was featured in the anthology “Prayers to Protest: Poems that Center and Bless Us” (Pudding House Press), and his poem “The Book”, was read by Garrison Keillor on his public radio series “The Writer’s Almanac.”
-Fred has received playwriting and poetry fellowships from the Greater Columbus Arts Council.
-His one-act play, “The Eternal Brunch,” was staged by CATCO, the Contemporary American Theater Company (Columbus) in 2000.
+Fred Andrle is a poet and journalist.
+His current poetry collection is “Rocking in the Cradle of the Moment,” (XOXOX Press, Gambier, Ohio, 2019).
+His previous collections: “Love Life,” (XOXOX, 2008), and “What Counts, (XOXOX, 2012).
+Fred’s poetry was featured in the anthology “Prayers to Protest: Poems that Center and Bless Us” (Pudding House Press), and his poem “The Book”, was read on the public radio series “The Writer’s Almanac.”
 He is a member of the “House of Toast,” a Columbus poetry writing and performance group.

-Fred is an Associate at the Ohio State University Humanities Institute, where he produces and hosts public humanities forums held in locations throughout the Central Ohio community.
+Fred is an Associate at the Ohio State University Humanities Institute.
 The Ohio Humanities Council gave Fred their 2010 Bjornson Award for Distinguished Service in the Humanities.

 He is a member of the Medicine and the Arts Roundtable at the Ohio State University.
 He co-directs the Hospital Poets series, which brings readings by Ohio poets to hospitals at OSU and across the community.
 Fred received a 2015 Sir William Osler MD award from OSU for collaboration in the Medicine and the Arts initiative.